 Hosting your kiddo's pals for a playdate?
 We've got tips on how to keep things running smoothly and to keep everyone happy (even parents!).

 Hosting a playdate is somewhat like navigating the wild west—if you’re not well-prepared, things can go terribly wrong, fast.
-Whether you’re a bright-eyed new parent who needs all the help they can get or a veteran mom with three kids, use these best-kept secrets for a successful, fun playdate both you and your child can enjoy.
+If you’re a veteran mom with three kids, use these best-kept secrets for a successful, fun playdate both you and your child can enjoy.

 Pick an appropriate time

 Timing is everything, and this cliché is especially true when it comes to scheduling a playdate.
 Choose a start and end time for the playdate that doesn’t interfere with the other activities and events your child has going on throughout the week.
 For toddlers and younger children, make sure the playdate doesn’t fall during nap time (unless you’re up for managing multiple tantrums).

 Always keep the refrigerator stocked with healthy kid-friendly meals and other delicious snacks that children will enjoy.
 It’s also a good idea to consult with parents beforehand so that you can prepare any yummy allergy-free treats if need be.
 Offer children these snacks throughout the playdate, as well as juice, milk and water to keep them hydrated and happy.

 Sometimes it’s good for children to indulge in a little alone time during a playdate, especially if they’re toddler-aged and still prefer parallel play.
 Still, getting children to play with one another (and making everyone feel included) is important.
 To promote social interaction among the children, suggest that they try a pretend-play game that requires everyone’s involvement.
 Cooking with the toy kitchen set or playing with dolls together are great options.
 If your children are slightly older, board games are always a good option.